Internet-Draft Enhanced VPN Framework June 2024

 • The service life-cycle management and operation of enhanced VPN services (e.g., creation, modification, assurance/monitoring, and decommissioning).

-• The tools to verify the connectivity and monitor the performance of the enhanced VPN service.
+• The OAM tools to verify the connectivity and monitor the performance of the enhanced VPN service.

-• From the underlay network for overall performance evaluation and for the planning of the enhanced VPN services.
+• Telemetry of information in the underlay network for overall performance evaluation and the planning of the enhanced VPN services.

-• From each enhanced VPN service for monitoring and analytics of the characteristics and SLA fulfillment of the enhanced VPN services.
+• Telemetry of information of enhanced VPN services for monitoring and analytics of the characteristics and SLA fulfillment of the enhanced VPN services.

 4.1.
 Layered Architecture